Red Rabbit: Themes

 Red Rabbit takes elements from Frederick Forsyth's thriller novel The Day of the Jackal (1973), although the assassin "is never so fully realized nor as sympathetic as the Jackal".
-Additionally in the novel, Clancy discusses the tradecraft of espionage, as well as life in Moscow before the fall of Communism.
+Additionally in the novel, Clancy discusses the tradecraft of espionage, as well as life in Moscow before the fall of communism.

 Reception

+Commercial

+The book debuted at number one on the New York Times bestseller list.
+It also debuted at number one on the USA Todays Best-selling Books list for the week of August 16, 2002.

+Critical

 The novel received mixed reviews.
-One of its problems is wrong timing; Marc Cerasini pointed out in his essay on the novel: "After the history-making events of September 11, 2001, a nostalgic trip back to the Cold War might not have been the novel Tom Clancy's fans were anticipating."
+As Marc Cerasini stated in his essay on the novel: "After the history-making events of September 11, 2001, a nostalgic trip back to the Cold War might not have been the novel Tom Clancy's fans were anticipating."
 In a mixed review, Publishers Weekly derided the lack of suspense, which is "a disappointment when other writers (Forsyth in Day of the Jackal, for one) have shown that there can be enough tension in a fated-to-fail assassination plot to give a stroke to a yoga master".
 The book was also notable for its disregard for real history, as CNN reminded that the events in Patriot Games occur after the wedding of Prince Charles and Princess Diana, which in turn occurs after the assassination attempt on Pope John Paul II.

 Conversely, the book was praised for its "believable and encyclopedic" plot; Publishers Weekly remarked: "It's utterly fascinating to read Clancy's playing out of that likely scenario—is there a writer in the world who brings so much verisimilitude to scenes both high (Politburo meetings) and low (details of spy craft and everyday Soviet life)?"
 The Washington Post praised the book, stating: "Clancy moves skillfully among a large cast of characters in Washington, London and Moscow, and develops many of them effectively.
 [His] writing has improved since the clunky prose and robotic dialogue of his early novels."